Headline News

 Subscribe to the AB SEPAC Newsletter – Subscribe to the AB SEPAC newsletter to receive updates regarding special education and disability-related issues impacting students in the ABRSD.
 This is the AB SEPAC’s primary way of reaching caregivers with news, events, and resources.
 Please email abrsdsepac@gmail.com with any questions.
 You can also follow us on Facebook.

-These are the special education cuts in the “A” budget as adopted by the School Committee on 2/15/24.
-These cuts will take place even thought the override passed.
+FY25 Special Education Cuts These are the special education cuts in the “A” budget as adopted by the School Committee on 2/15/24.
+These cuts will take place even though the Acton Proposition 2 1/2 override passed.

 – reduced professional development for Special Education Assistants & ABA Tutors